kostareg/tachyon/docs/architecture/optimizations/lexer.md

 ## 4. `isalpha`

-Let's see another section of the perf results (I'm now using `--call-graph=dwarf` for a better call graph).
+Let's see another section of the perf results (I'm now using `--call-graph=dwarf` for a fuller call graph).

 ```shell